By Nhau Mangirazi, Chinhoyi

 BAZ, under Zanu PF apologist, Tafataona Mahoso awarded licences to eight commercial players out of 21 applicants last year in March.

-The process was mired in controversy amid concerns by media stakeholders the licences were only issues to companies and individuals with known links to the ruling Zanu PF party.
+The process was mired in controversy amid concerns by media stakeholders the licences were only issued to companies and individuals with known links to the ruling Zanu PF party.

 Kingstons won two licenses for Kariba and Harare while ex-ZBC chief executive officer Munyaradzi Hwengwere was given a licence to operate a commercial station in Zvishavane.